DesignsMP/Lab_Reports/DC and DFS/Report.md

 <h1>Domain Controller & Distributed File System</h1>
   <h4>Objectives:</h4>
-  <p>Our objective for this lab was .
+  <p>Our objective for this lab was to create a second domain controller for our domain and to replicate using the Distributed File system (DFS).
 </p>
   <h4>Materials</h4>
   <ul>